AlexBaranowski/bash-bushido-book/chapters/08-event-designator.md

 Some of the readers might have already noticed that we can replace `!!` with `!-1`.

-## Invoking a command starting with a string.
+## Invoking a command starting with a string
 To invoke the last command that **starts** with a given string, use the event designator with a string so that the command looks like `!<string>`.
 Example below:
 ```